matwilso/generative_models/README.md

 <!--probably ought to add some description of why i think generative models are important to understand-->

-Partially these are my notes to understand the algorithms, made public to incentivize myself to be more thorough and make the code clean.
+Partially these are my notes to understand the algorithms, made public to incentivize myself to be thorough and make the code clean.
 Beyond that, my goal is to provide a standardized repository for the important fundamental generative modeling algorithms, with explanations and code that are as simple as possible to understand.

-Parts of the code are taken from the Berkeley [Deep Unsupervised Learning](https://sites.google.com/view/berkeley-cs294-158-sp20/) Course.
-Some of these implementations won't scale far beyond MNIST, because they are designed to represent the fundamental ideas very concisely.
+Some of these implementations likely won't scale beyond MNIST; they are designed to represent the fundamental ideas as concisely as possible.
-(Most models are expressed within about 100 lines of code, including network architecture definitions---except for diffusion models; those get a bit hairy.)
+(Most models are expressed within about 100 lines of code, including network architecture definitions---except for diffusion models, which get a bit messy.)
-Some of them are super naive approaches, and it's just interesting to see how well they do on MNIST.

 There is a central training script ([main.py](./gms/main.py)) that can load any of the models, train them on MNIST, and log metrics to tensorboard.
 See usage below.